 Claim exemptions.
 You can have funds which are exempt from attachment under state law released from the freeze by filing a paper with the court identifying the specific exemption you are claiming and identifying the funds that qualify for the exemption.

 You will need to request a court hearing where you can attend and ask the court to lift the attachment as to the funds you are claiming as exempt.
 Common exemptions which might apply to the frozen funds are wages, child support, retirement funds, and social security.
 Exemptions vary by state so you will need to check the law in your area.
 (To learn more, see Using Exemptions to Protect Property From Judgment Creditors.)

 Set up a payment plan.
 Some creditors, particularly government entities, will release the attachment if you set up a payment plan and begin to repay the debt.
 Contact the creditor to see if it will work with you.

 The Treasury Department has rules in place which require the bank to review any account subject to an attachment.
-If the bank determines that the funds in the account result from direct deposits of social security, it cannot freeze any direct deposits of social security benefits within the two preceding months.
+If the bank determines that the funds in the account result from direct deposits of social security, it can't freeze any direct deposits of Social Security benefits within the two preceding months.

 However, if your Social Security deposits are mixed in with other deposits in the same account or if you have accumulated more than two months of security deposits, not all of the funds in the account will be automatically safe from the attachment.
 (To learn more about ways that creditors find your assets and collect against them, see How Do Judgment Creditors Find Your Property?)